-Amongst the problems often cited for the American Arts Medallions Series is the unwieldy and inconsistent method of distribution and sale to the public.
+Amongst the problems often cited for the American Arts Medallions Series (Buy on eBay) is the unwieldy and inconsistent method of distribution and sale to the public.
 During the course of the series, the method of distribution was altered three times and it was typically a very involved process for collectors or precious metals investors to actually purchase the medallions.

 For the first two years of the program, potential customers were instructed to call a toll free phone number in order to obtain the price of each medal.
 The prices were based on the previous day’s London closing price for gold, which in some instances allowed customers to purchase the medals for less than the current price of gold.